 In the same way Virgin Trains could segment their data for same-day return travellers, EasyJet could easily segment their data by asking customers relevant questions about their journey or booking.
 Their engagement and conversion rates would also look a lot healthier if their messages were more targeted…

 How about we share some of our email wizardry with you?
-Call 0161 743 0980 or email us to discuss your next email marketing campaign.
+Call 0161 743 0980 or email us to discuss your next digital campaign.